 The market value of your home is another factor that has a large influence on the average homeowners insurance for a state.
 But, paradoxically, industry experts suggest that you should not rely solely on home values when deciding on your coverage limit.

-If you’re one of the average homeowners who insure their property for repairs without giving much thought about the cost to rebuild your home, you’re making a potentially costly mistake.
-In particular if you live in a zip code that has a high incidence of weather-related property damages.
+If you’re one of the average homeowners who insure their property for repairs without giving much thought to the cost to rebuild your home, you’re making a potentially costly mistake.
+In particular, if you live in a zip code that has a high incidence of weather-related property damages.

 Always remember this general rule: if it costs $400,000 to rebuild your home following catastrophic damage, this is the same amount you’ll need to be insured for to avoid huge out-of-pocket expenses should fire or other unforeseeable events occur.